🛡️ Updated for 2026 OSHA Standards

 Abatement Speed

-Failure to correct cited hazards by the abatement date can result in additional penalties of up to $16,550 per day beyond the deadline, compounding rapidly.
+Failure to correct cited hazards by the abatement date results in additional daily penalties that compound rapidly.
+Prompt correction demonstrates compliance intent.

 Know the most common violations to avoid costly penalties